Routine Blood Biomarkers Reveal a Preclinical Continuum of Multiple Myeloma Risk: Introduction

 \section{Introduction}

-Multiple myeloma (MM) is a hematologic malignancy characterized by the proliferation of neoplastic monoclonal plasma cells, accounting for 1--2\% of all cancers and 10--15\% of all hematological malignancies~\cite{Dimopoulos2025Guidelines}.
-Despite therapeutic advances, MM remains incurable, with survival outcomes heavily dependent on early detection, timely intervention, and a deep understanding of pathogenesis~\cite{Wang2024Screening}.
-However, robust tools for predicting MM risk years before clinical diagnosis are lacking, underscoring the need for accessible, biomarker-based risk stratification strategies.
+Multiple myeloma (MM) is a hematologic malignancy characterized by the clonal proliferation of malignant plasma cells, accounting for 1--2\% of all cancers and approximately 10--15\% of hematological malignancies~\cite{Dimopoulos2025Guidelines}.
+Despite substantial therapeutic advances, MM remains incurable, and survival outcomes are heavily influenced by the timeliness of diagnosis and the depth of understanding of disease pathogenesis~\cite{Wang2024Screening}.
+Critically, robust tools for identifying individuals at elevated MM risk years before clinical presentation are lacking, underscoring an urgent need for accessible, biomarker-based risk stratification strategies.